zertyz/EventsFramework/README.md

 So, before we dismiss the Synchronous Consumable Events, lets look at some features of this framework:

-  1) Distributed execution -- METHOD might be executed on another machine;
+  1. Distributed execution -- _MY-METHOD_ might be executed on another machine;
-  2) Interchanging the control flow without affecting the program logic -- METHOD might be executed on another machine or thread, for efficiency reasons, or on the same thread, for easily testing and debugging the logic;
+  2. Interchanging the control flow without affecting the program logic -- _MY-METHOD_ might be executed on another machine or thread, for efficiency reasons, or on the same thread, for easily testing and debugging the logic;
-  3) Resource Optimization and Overloading Protection -- considering simultaneous MY_METHOD executions, there is likely to be a number which will produce the maximum executions per minute a machine can handle.
+  3. Resource Optimization and Overloading Protection -- considering simultaneous _MY-METHOD_ executions, there is likely to be a number which will produce the maximum executions per minute a machine can handle.
 Numbers above it will put the machine into an overloading state and numbers below it will not use all it's capacity.
-Regardless of the number of events produced, only n threads must be executing MY_METHODs;
+Regardless of the number of events produced, only _n_ threads must be executing _MY-METHOD_s;
-  4) Processing Latency lowering -- parallel execution of 'MY_METHOD' may start as soon as you have 'params'.
+  4. Processing Latency lowering -- parallel execution of _MY-METHOD_ may start as soon as you have 'params'.
 When you're ready to get the 'answer', it will likely take less time;
-  5) Fault tolerancy and operational flexibility -- Events might get their execution delayed or even recorded on a fallback queue, but are never ignored.
+  5. Fault tolerancy and operational flexibility -- Events might get their execution delayed or even recorded on a fallback queue, but are never ignored.
+This is specially usefull when working in sync with a network machine (like a databse): if the connection has been dropped, the event processing may be transparently retryed.

 We consider any of the reasons above to be enough to justify the use case.

 Some examples further explaining the above cases:

-  3) Imagine a server processing requests that require some database queries.
+  3 3.
+Imagine a server processing requests that require some database queries.
 It, obviously, has an optimum number of threads to process such requests.
 Lets call this number: "n".
 A solution for this is to configure your server to handle "n" sockets at a time and you'll achieve the maximum throughput -- and you don't need this framework for that, provided all your clients will download the answers at the same speed.
 But what if you add some caching?
 Lets suppose that you queries will return the same results for the same service parameters.
 Now you will still have requests qurying the database, but not all "n" simultaneous connections will be doing it.
 By using this framework you can fine tune specific tasks like this and achive maximum throughput even if some clients are slow downloading your reply.

-  4) Lower latency may be achieved when you are not at the maximum throughput -- the machine must have some idleness available.
+  4 4.
+Lower latency may be achieved when you are not at the maximum throughput -- the machine must have some idleness available.
 It happens by paralelizing requests.
-Imagine your server takes 3 independent database queries, from different databases.
+Imagine your server needs to make 3 independent database queries, from different databases.
 The traditional way is to execute Query1, Query2 and Query3 -- taking the time t1 + t2 + t3 to execute.
 If made parallel, it will take only max(t1, t2, t3).
 The pseudo code bellow illistrates the logic:

 	q1Handle = reportConsumableEvent(QUERY1_EVENT, params1)
 	q2Handle = reportConsumableEvent(QUERY2_EVENT, params2)